Rafael Correa: Post-presidency

-After finishing his term, Correa maintained an active position in national politics expressing his opinion on the situation of the country and the performance of Lenín Moreno's government through articles and editorials in the newspaper El Telégrafo, as well as in its social networks in which he issued several pronouncements on several similar topics.
+After finishing his term, Correa maintained an active position in national politics expressing his opinion on the situation of the country and the performance of Lenín Moreno's government through articles and editorials in the newspaper El Telégrafo, as well as in his social networks in which he issued several pronouncements on several similar topics.

 Within months of winning the elections, President Moreno began to move away from his election platform, igniting a feud with Correa.

 Correa led "No" campaign the during the 2018 Ecuadorian referendum and popular consultation.

 Since 2018, Correa has hosted the weekly political talk show, Conversation with Correa, on RT Spanish.

 On 3 July 2018, a judge in Ecuador ordered the arrest of Correa after he failed to appear in court during a trial surrounding the kidnapping of his political opponent Fernando Balda.
 Correa, who lived in Belgium at the time, denied the allegations regarding the kidnapping.